 Collaborate with mining industry leaders and outside industries to leverage their experience and knowledge in applying existing reliability best practices to a mining environment.

-The Reliability Working Group (RWG) is an operator focused group whose purpose is to provide a network and forum for reliability professionals in mining to exchange knowledge and share reliability best practices in a mining context, resulting in improved asset reliability, productivity, safety and lower operating costs.
+The Reliability Working Group is an operator-focused group whose purpose is to provide a network and forum for reliability professionals in mining to exchange knowledge and share reliability and maintenance best practices, resulting in improved asset reliability, productivity, safety, and lower operating costs.

-The second focus is to develop a subcommittee to bridge the mining industry with the work of the ISO TC 251 on Asset Management and in particular, the ISO 55000 standards series.
-This committee will also enable collaboration with other reliability and asset management organizations beyond the mining sector.
+The working group has also developed a sub-committee to bridge the mining industry with the work of the ISO technical committee 251 on Asset Management and the ISO 55000x standards series.
+This sub-committee will enable collaboration with other reliability and asset management organizations beyond the mining sector.

 Mines are asset intensive ventures.
 In today’s challenging markets, investors and management want assurance that operations are realizing full value from their investment.

 Best Practice Guidelines based on the collective experience and knowledge of a wide range of mining and industrial expertise maximize production capacity and minimize asset risk by applying accepted maintenance management practices.
 A structured reliability program informed by global best practices provides assurance to investors, insurers and the workforce that assets are reliable, efficient and safe.